const localhost = [4]u8{ 127, 0, 0, 1 };

 7.4.1 Creating the socket object

-Let’s begin with creating the socket for our server.
+Let’s begin with creating the socket object for our server.
 Just to make things shorter, I will create this socket object in a separate Zig module.
-I will name it config.zig.
+I will name it config.zig

-The sequence of 4 numbers (i.e. the host) identifies the machine (i.e. the computer itselft) where this socket will live in.
-Every computer normally have multiple “doors” available inside him, because this allows the computer to receive multiple connections at the same time.
+The sequence of 4 numbers (i.e. the host) identifies the machine (i.e. the computer itself) where this socket will live in.
+Every computer normally have multiple “doors” available inside of him, because this allows the computer to receive and work with multiple connections at the same time.
 He simply use a single door for each connection.
-So the port number, is essentially a number that identifies the specific door in the computer that will be resposible for receiving the connection.
+So the port number, is essentially a number that identifies the specific door in the computer that will be responsible for receiving the connection.
 That is, it identifies the “door” in the computer that the socket will use to receive incoming connections.

 To make things simpler, I will use an IP address that identifies our current machine in this example.
 This means that, our socket object will reside on the same computer that we are currently using (this is also known as the “localhost”) to write this Zig source code.

-The Socket struct defined below summarizes all the logic behind this this process.
+struct defined below summarizes all the logic behind this process.
 In this struct, we have two data members, which are: 1) the address object; 2) and a stream object, which is the object we will use to read and write the messages into any connection we establish.

 const std = @import("std");